ageofjavablog/website/_posts/2015-04-14-My-Thoughts-on-Utility-Classes.md

-= My Thoughts on Utility Classes
-:published_at: 2015-04-14
-:hp-tags: Classes, Design, Java, Naming, Programming, Standard, Utility
+---
+layout      : post
+title       : My Thoughts on Utility Classes description : An opinion on how to design good utility classes headline    : AGE OF JAVA category    : other modified    : 2015-04-14 tags        : [Classes, Design, Java, Naming, Programming, Standard, Utility]
+---

 Okey, it is time we sat down and had a talk.
 Yes, I know it is difficult to find the time, but we really need to have this conversation.
 We need to agree on some rules regarding utility classes in java.